 Subscription video-on-demand and other OTT arrangements include certain programs made available to distributors on one or more dates for a fixed fee.
-Consideration for such arrangements is allocated among the programs based on relative fair value using management's best estimate considering viewing performance and other factors.
+Consideration for such arrangements is allocated among the programs based on relative fair value using stand alone selling price, where available, or management's best estimate considering viewing performance and other factors.

-Gross versus Net Revenue: We earn and recognize revenues as a distributor on behalf of third parties and through outsourced agency agreements.
+Gross versus Net Revenue: We earn and recognize revenues under distribution and outsourced agency agreements.
 In such cases, determining whether revenue should be reported on a gross or net basis is based on management's assessment of who our customer is in the transaction.
 To the extent the end consumer is our customer, we act as the principal in a transaction and revenues earned from the end user are reported on a gross basis.
 This determination involves judgment and is based on an evaluation of whether we have the substantial risks and rewards under the terms of an arrangement.

 Revenue Allowances: We record a provision for sales returns and allowances at the time of sale based upon an estimate of future returns, rebates and other incentives ("estimated returns").
 In determining estimated returns, we consider numerous sources of qualitative and quantitative evidence including forecasted sales data, customers' rights of return, units shipped and units remaining at retail, historical return rates for similar product, current economic trends, competitive environment, promotions and sales strategies.
 Reserves for accounts receivable are based on amounts estimated to be uncollectible.
-Our reserve for sales returns and allowances was \$79 million and \$93 million at September 30, 2017 and 2016, respectively.
-Our allowance for doubtful accounts was \$49 million and \$44 million at September 30, 2017 and 2016, respectively.
+Our reserve for sales returns and allowances was \$64 million and \$79 million at September 30, 2018 and 2017, respectively.
+Our allowance for doubtful accounts was \$45 million and \$49 million at September 30, 2018 and 2017, respectively.